top of page

 1. Update Every 6 to 12 Months

-2. After Major Changes in Your Appearance
+2. After Major Changes to Your Look

 3. When You Gain New Experience